storj/docs/app/dcs/third-party-tools/filezilla/filezilla-native/page.md

 ### Configure the Satellite and Access Grant

-Next, select Protocol: "Storj - Decentralized Cloud Storage" from the Protocol dropdown in the "General" tab.&#x20;
+Next, select Protocol: "Storj - Decentralized Cloud Storage" from the Protocol dropdown in the "General" tab.

 Now enter the **Satellite** and **Access Grant** as shown below (Entering the port is not required)